RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 # Program misuse
 ## Incorrect arguments
-If the user gives not enough arguments, too many arguments (like `--pipe --shm`), or unknown arguments the program will end with the value 0 and print statements according to the following table.
+If the user gives not enough arguments, too many arguments (like `--pipe --shm`), or unknown arguments the program will end with EXIT_FAILURE and print statements according to the following table.

 |Type of incorrect arguments|Example|Statements|
 |---|---|---|